ssk1ppy/ssk1ppy/README.md

 - 👋 Hi, I’m @ssk1ppy
-- 👀 I’m interested in computerstuff and gaming
+- 👀 I’m interested in computerstuff
 - 📫 How to reach me by mail: Ivehvi03@gmail.com

 <!---